 Co-Founder & Director of Operations

-Akintoye holds an MBA and is a certified Project Management Professional (PMP).
-Ideas without execution are just intentions — he is the reason the 1864 Institute's work actually gets done.
-He designs the systems that track whether our tools are being used, what is changing because of them, and what needs to improve.
+Ideas without execution are just intentions, and Akintoye is the reason the 1864 Institute's work actually gets done.
+An MBA and certified Project Management Professional (PMP), he designs the systems that track whether our tools are being used, what is changing because of them, and what needs to improve.

-He manages operations, project delivery, and impact measurement — making sure every engagement ends with evidence that is honest, documented, and replicable.
+He manages operations, project delivery, and impact measurement, making sure every engagement ends with evidence that is honest, documented, and replicable.
+He previously worked at PricewaterhouseCoopers (PwC) and the British Council.

 We are hiring a Research Associate